Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

 the second order scalar equation (\ref{new}) becomes the first order vector equation

 where $\Gamma$ matrices obey the relations

 where $\mathbf{1}$ and $\mathbf{0}$ are unit and null two-dimensional matrices.

-We have seen that application of the global reduction (\ref{red}) to the Wheeler--DeWitt equation (\ref{wdw}), that has also a global nature by a character of the decomposition (\ref{dec}), results in the bosonic quantum mechanics (\ref{new}).
-This scalar-type second order functional evolution was reduced directly to the vector-type first order functional equation (\ref{dir}) with some two-component field $\Phi[h]$ as a solution.
-In the equation (\ref{new}) as well as in its the reduced form (\ref{dir}) the superspace metric is completely absent.
-By this reason the most mysterious element of the Wheeler Quantum Gravity's logics was formally excluded from considerations -- the notion of superspace as well as its mathematical properties are not need to further analysis.
-In further developments of this paper we will concentrate on canonical quantization in the bosonic Fock space of the reduced equation (\ref{dir}).
+We have seen that application of the global reduction (\ref{red}) to the Wheeler--DeWitt equation (\ref{wdw}), that throughout a global character of the decomposition (\ref{dec}) has also a global nature, results in the quantum theory of the scalar boson (\ref{new}).
+This scalar-type second order functional evolution was reduced directly to the vector-type first order functional equation (\ref{dir}) with a certain two-component field $\Phi[h]$ as the solution.
+In the evolutionary equation (\ref{new}), as well as in its reduced form (\ref{dir}), the superspace metric is completely absent, what means that the reduced geometrodynamics avoids the concept of the Wheeler superspace, whereas all other properties of quantum gravity remain unchanged.
+For this reason, the most mysterious element of the logical way presented in the Wheeler-DeWitt quantum geometrodynamics has been formally excluded from considerations as at least unnecessary.
+Strictly speaking, the notion of the Wheeler superspace as well as its mathematical properties are not need for the further analysis of the quantum gravity.
+In a certain language, one can say that we have transformed a whole theory into its subtheory, what in the language of superspace can be called a strata.
+However, the reduction process also showed that the strata is equivalent to all theory, what makes this derivation a new finding.
+In further developments of this paper, we will concentrate on the canonical quantization in the bosonic Fock space of the reduced quantum geometrodynamics (\ref{dir}).